 If the claimant is paid the full amount claimed by the due date for payment, the payment process under the Act is complete.

-If payment has not been made, the claimant having fulfilled the pre-adjudication notification requirements of the Act may now prepare the adjudication application.
+If payment has not been made the claimant, having fulfilled the pre-adjudication notification requirements of the Act, may now prepare and serve the adjudication application.

 To be successful in adjudication, the claimant still needs to satisfy the adjudicator of certain key components of its claim, including: